 This section launches three claims to intimate fellowship with God articulated by the word “knowledge.”
 This is how the believer can know that he knows the “God of light” (1:5).
 Walking in the light not only reveals our omissions but also our obligations, not only our disobedience but also our duties.

 If we walk in the light, there will be a threefold response:

 Appropriation of the principles of the Word by faith (2:5).

 These 3 tests show us how we validate whether we are in fellowship with the Lord or not.

 Now by this

 We know that we know God by appropriating the attorneyship of Jesus Christ to our experience.
-Our appropriation of the advocacy of Jesus gives us assurance of fellowship with God.
-This is the “by this.”
+Our appropriation of the advocacy of Jesus assures us of fellowship with God.
+This is “by this.”
 Jesus will never lose a case before the Father.
 His defense is always the same – His work on the cross for past and present sins.

 There is a test whereby we know that we have fellowship with God – if we safeguard the principles of the Word of God for daily living.